Forms and Opposites

 You say that Simmias is greater than Socrates and less than Phaedo.
 You predicate of Simmias both greatness and smallness.

-But still you allow that Simmias does not really exceed Socrates, as the words may seem to imply, because he is Simmias, but by reason of the size which he has; just as Simmias does not exceed Socrates because he is Simmias, any more than because Socrates is Socrates, but because he has smallness when compared with the greatness of Simmias.
+But still you allow that Simmias does not really exceed Socrates because he is Simmias, but by reason of his size.
+This is just as Simmias does not exceed Socrates because he is Simmias, any more than because Socrates is Socrates, but because he has smallness when compared with the greatness of Simmias.

 If Phaedo exceeds him in size, this is not because Phaedo is Phaedo, but because Phaedo has greatness relative to Simmias, who is comparatively smaller.